sotterbeck/train-destroy/README.md

 $ cd train-destroy
 ```

-3. Build the plugin JAR using Gradle
+3. Build the plugin JAR using Gradle:

 ```
 $ ./gradlew shadowJar
 ```

-4. Locate the built JAR file in the build/libs directory.
+4. Locate the built JAR file in the `build/libs` directory.

 ## Usage